MattRonan/StackPedal/README.md

 There are a few options for how the StackPedal actually interfaces with a computer:

-A) The simplest is to use something like an Arduino Nano and the default Arduino Mouse library, with a usb cable providing both power and data connection.
-In the StackPedalGenerator sketch, an Elegoo Arduino Nano is used for the mcu pocket size and usb jack location.
-If using an offbrand board (such as an Elegoo Nano) you may need to download the ch430 usb driver and install it on your computer.
+A) Having the usb cable providing both power and data connection.
+Any microcontroller that supports HID will work in this way.

-B) An ESP32 or other mcu with built-in Bluetooth, using a usb cable for power only.
+B) With an ESP32 or other mcu with built-in Bluetooth, using a usb cable for power only.
 This can be powered via the computer's port if you want, but can also plug into a wall outlet via a 5V block.
 This is helpful since the StackPedal sits on the ground where reaching the computer with a cable might be a hassle.
 It also frees up a port.
+Communication with the computer is via Bluetooth.

-C)  ESP32 or other mcu with built-in Bluetooth, using a battery pack (rechargeable or not).
+C)  With an ESP32 or other mcu with built-in Bluetooth, using a battery pack (rechargeable or not).
 This is a fully wireless solution but requires changing the code to make the mcu go to sleep when not transmitting, otherwise it will tear thru batteries really quickly.
 A great writeup on ESP32 deep sleep can be found here https://lastminuteengineers.com/esp32-deep-sleep-wakeup-sources/

 For options B and C, T-vK made a great BLE mouse library for the ESP32 which can be found at https://github.com/T-vK/ESP32-BLE-Mouse

-If using the default Arduino Nano approach, use the "non-Bluetooth" sketch to set your buttons to send the commands that you want.
-For ESP32, use the "ESP32_BLE" sketch.
-These have options for left, right, and middle clicks, plus scrolling up and down but more are possible.
-The StackPedal can also be used to send keyboard strokes for foot-controlled hotkeys.

 ### Price Notes

 An example list of materials and their source, with base cost followed by approximate actual cost for the 3-stack pedal shown in construction photos.

-- Arduino Nano (Offbrand), Amazon, pack of three:  $20, 1 x $6.33
+- ESP32, Amazon, pack of three:  $21, 1 x $7
 - Pine board, Lowes, 1/2" thick 3ft long: $5, approx $2.50 per
 - Plastic sheet, Amazon, 1/16" thick: $8, $4 per
 - 5mm tactile buttons, Amazon, pack of 100: $6, 3 x $0.06 (I hate Amazon but it's hard not to buy things priced like this)